Sunshine Dizon: Acting

-Sunshine Dizon started acting at the age of three.
-Her screen name then was simply "Sunshine".
-The first movie that she did was "God's Little Children".
+Dizon started acting at the age of three, with her screen name being simply "Sunshine".
+The first film she starred in was God's Little Children.

-She has already worked in Kung Kasalanan Man (1989), Hindi Pa Tapos Ang Laban and Kahit Butas ng Karayom Papasukin Ko where she got her first acting recognition as Best Child Actress from FAMAS.
+She has already worked in Kung Kasalanan Man (1989), Hindi Pa Tapos ang Laban and Kahit Butas ng Karayom Papasukin Ko where she got her first acting recognition as Best Child Actress from FAMAS.

-In television, she became a regular on Bubble Gang.
+On television, she became a regular on Bubble Gang.
 She also became part of That's Entertainment for six months.
 After which, VIVA signed her and cast her in DATS.

 She became part of the ABS-CBN drama anthology series Maalaala Mo Kaya, having a role on the episodes "Abaniko" (1992), "Palara" (1994), and "Latay" (1995).

 She played one of the leads in the TV series Anna Karenina as well as on the cast of Thank God It's Sabado.
 She starred in Honey, My Love, So Sweet (1999) and Kiss Mo Ko (1999).

-Dizon's films include Honey, My Love So Sweet and Kiss Mo Ko.
+Dizon's films include Honey, My Love, So Sweet and Kiss Mo Ko.

 Sunshine Dizon appeared in the television series, Anna Karenina.

 In 2001, she starred in the prime-time television drama Ikaw Lang ang Mamahalin with Angelika Dela Cruz and later the soap opera Kung Mawawala Ka.
 She was cast in Masikip sa Dibdib (2004) and the TV sitcom Daboy en Da Girl (2002), Mga Batang Lansangan...
 Ngayon (2002), Filipinas (2003) and Sabel (2004).
 She also starred in the GMA mini-series Umulan Man o Umaraw and Tuwing Kapiling Ka.

 She played Sang'gre Pirena in Encantadia for which she won two Best Actress Awards from ENPRESS and Gawad Amerika.

 She appeared in the sitcom Bahay Mo Ba 'To? and Captain Barbell as well as the title role in Carlo J. Caparas' Bakekang, for which she received the Best Actress by PMPC Star Awards.